GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

         $ cd [your local path]/community/tutorials/sigfox-sensit

-    **Note**: If you do not have a copy of the repository, you can clone it on your machine with this command:
+    If you do not have a copy of the repository, you can clone it on your machine with this command:

         $ git clone https://github.com/GoogleCloudPlatform/community.git